 Challenging traditional thinking about how buyers make decisions, and what marketers need to do instead, Nick Mason, CEO and Founder here at Turtl, and Shirin Oreizy, Founder and President of behavioral science agency Next Step, discuss the psychology that drives growth and loyalty.
 They cover behavioral science applied to marketing, our cognitive biases, and practical examples of the psychology of personalization.

-(If you’d rather watch this than read about it, head over here)
+(If you’d rather watch this than read about it, scroll down here)

 Shirin introduces the concept and why it is so important to get right:

 In the most simple terms, it’s the study of how humans really make decisions.